CanberraUAV/admin/lessons/quadcopter-workshop.rst

 * Accessible to beginners
 * Full documentation of the build process
 * Able to be completed in 3 to 4 evenings (not including flight time)
-* Educational as to how quadcopter work and how to safely use them
+* Educational as to how quadcopters work and how to safely use them

 Resources
 ----------------